smithhj2001-sys/The-Persistence-of-Insulin-Shock-Therapy/index.md

 Pharmaceutical companies lacked the capacity and understanding to produce human analogue insulin (a different process from animal-derived insulin production) until 1982.
 After this radical shift in the manufacturing process, American pharmaceutical companies constantly refreshed their patents using minor changes to the product to keep prices high, resulting in insulin’s current inaccessibility to patients.(50) This alignment of legal and scientific factors meant that there was a period of roughly two decades in which insulin was available at low costs in the United States.
 This period of accessibility emerged just as the scientific foundations for ICT shattered in the 1950s.
 As such, the abundance of insulin and professional sentiments of legitimacy were the last legs supporting ICT through the 1960s.

-Conclusion
+**Conclusion **

 This article is not about the dangers of medical accessibility.
 As demonstrated, the conditions that made insulin appealing as a treatment for schizophrenia were dynamic across decades of use.
 As noted by Harold Bourne, perhaps ICT’s most prominent critic at the height of its popularity, the state of medical knowledge and direction of psychiatry as a discipline created permissible conditions for the rise of insulin in asylums.
 The unique experience of administering ICT generated an enthusiasm that led many practitioners to defend the treatment in the face of scientific and ethical scrutiny.
 The availability of insulin throughout the mid-1900s facilitated the practice and supported its appeal to psychiatrists.
 The reign of ICT in psychiatric institutions reflects an infinitesimal alignment of corporate and professional interests, one that sometimes manifested in contention with scientific validity and patient safety.

 Endnotes

-1  Hunter Gillies, “Hypoglycaemic Therapy In The Psychoses,” The British Medical Journal 1, no. 3989 (1937): 1254.
+1  Hunter Gillies, “Hypoglycaemic Therapy In The Psychoses,” _The British Medical Journal_ 1, no. 3989 (1937): 1254.

-2 Kingsley Jones, “Insulin Coma Therapy in Schizophrenia,” Journal of the Royal Society of Medicine 93 (March 2000): 147.
+2 Kingsley Jones, “Insulin Coma Therapy in Schizophrenia,” _Journal of the Royal Society of Medicine_ 93 (March 2000): 147.

-3  Douglas W. Hill and Frederick O. Howitt, Insulin: Its Production, Purification and Physiological Action (London: Hutchinson’s Scientific and Technical Publications, 1936), 9.
+3  Douglas W. Hill and Frederick O. Howitt, _Insulin: Its Production, Purification and Physiological Action_ (London: Hutchinson’s Scientific and Technical Publications, 1936), 9.

 4   Hill and Howitt, Insulin, 124.

-5  “Manfred Sakel, M.D.,” The British Medical Journal 2, no. 5058 (1957): 1439.
+5  “Manfred Sakel, M.D.,” _The British Medical Journal_ 2, no. 5058 (1957): 1439.

-6  Edward Shorter, “Sakel versus Meduna: different strokes, different styles of scientific discovery,” The journal of ECT, 25, no. 1(2009): 13.
+6  Edward Shorter, “Sakel versus Meduna: different strokes, different styles of scientific discovery,” _The journal of ECT_ 25, no. 1(2009): 13.

-7  Ralph Drake, “Insulin Shock Therapy in Psychoses,” Transactions of the Kansas Academy of Science 41 (1938): 253.
+7  Ralph Drake, “Insulin Shock Therapy in Psychoses,” _Transactions of the Kansas Academy of Science_ 41 (1938): 253.

-8  “Manfred Sakel, M.D.,” The British Medical Journal 2, no. 5058 (1957): 1439.
+8  “Manfred Sakel, M.D.,” _The British Medical Journal_ 2, no. 5058 (1957): 1439.

 9  Drake, “Insulin Shock Therapy in Psychoses,” 255.